 Once your home has been cement rendered and has cured, an acrylic render can be trowled onto the cement surface.
 Apart from making the cement stronger, the other most beneficial reason for applying an acrylic render coating is that it provides flexibility and allows underneath to breath.
-By allowing the cement to breath and expand with the acrylic minimises any potential cracking.
-Acrylic render coating is also durable, water resistant and provides you with a variety of colour and texture choices.
+By allowing the cement to breath and expand with the acrylic it minimises any potential cracking.
+Acrylic render coating is durable, water resistant and provides you with a variety of colour and texture choices.

 You can choose from a smooth finish to semi textured to coarse.
 A smoother finish will give a more premium appearance and will also give the house a more modern look.

 This can only be applied to render and is not suitable to go straight onto brickwork.

 Of course, you can also paint the render instead of using an acrylic render coating.

 Obviously, each house is different so to get an exact cost you will need to obtain a few quotes from qualified renderers.
 They will be able to go through with you the different render materials and finishes they offer and will also be able to work out what preparation works are required and how easily accessible the works are going to be etc. These will all be factors that will be taken into consideration when providing you with a quote.

 Having only one coat of render applied will save you money, but you may not be happy with the outcome.
 A good renderer won’t cut any corners which you will benefit from and will certainly be able to tell the difference in the overall results.

 To give you a rough guideline, an average home will have approximately 400m2 of exterior wall area.
 Rendering can cost between $30 and $50 per square meter, so a home of that size can very from $12,000 to $20,000 to be fully rendered.